David Toms: Golf course design

 Toms owns a golf course design business, which he describes as what he plans to do after his playing days are over.
 His early works, all in Louisiana, were as a player-consultant, and in renovation and redesign of existing courses.
 The first course for which he was the lead designer was Carter Plantation in Springfield, Louisiana.

 Philanthropy

 In 2003, Toms created the David Toms Foundation for the purpose of helping underprivileged, abused and abandoned children.
 Grants are made to programs that are designed to bolster a child's self-esteem, and help him or her develop into a productive citizen.
 His foundation raised more than $1.5 million for Hurricane Katrina relief.
 For his efforts, Toms shared the 2006 Golf Writers Association of America's Charlie Bennett Award with fellow Louisianans Kelly Gibson and Hal Sutton.
 In 2013, the foundation partnered with AdvoCare to support Holy Angels, a Louisiana non-profit, helping those with developmental disabilities.

 Personal life

-Toms currently resides in Shreveport in northwestern Louisiana.
+Toms resides in Shreveport in northwestern Louisiana.
 He and wife, Sonya, have two children, Carter and Anna.
 In 2015, his son Carter signed to play for Louisiana State University.
+In 2005, Toms had a heart surgery with ablation to try to correct nerves causing a rapid heartbeat.